Master of Arts (Hons) - University of London - 1980

 Frank has a commitment to exploring ways in which the education of children in out-of-home care—including at university level—can be improved.
-The need for improvement has been identified clearly enough—with the honorable exceptions of Federation and LaTrobe Universities, the current situation is appalling.
+The need for improvement has been identified clearly enough—with the honourable exceptions of Federation and LaTrobe Universities, the current situation is appalling.
 What is lacking are policies, support and resources.

 Frank has worked on heritage projects such as the recreation of avenues of honour and memorials to mark the experiences of institutionalised children.
 There have been somewhere between 800 and 1,000 orphanages or children’s Homes in Australia (including some 17 in and around Ballarat).
 The vast majority have been closed without any public marking of their existence or the heritage they represent.